-Times and Dates#
+Times & Dates#

 Working with dates, times, and timezones is often one of the more challenging aspects of data analysis.
 In Altair, the difficulties are compounded by the fact that users are writing Python code, which outputs JSON-serialized timestamps, which are interpreted by Javascript, and then rendered by your browser.
 At each of these steps, there are things that can go wrong, but Altair and Vega-Lite do their best to ensure that dates are interpreted and visualized in a consistent way.